austinklau/Volumetric-Rendering/README.md

 # Volumetric-Rendering

-My adventures in efficiently rendering volumetric model data stored in a voxel format.
+Efficiently rendering volumetric model data stored in a voxel format via different mesh generation algorithms and instancing in OpenGL